aaltsys/doc-server3/wares/03_terminal-server.rst

 .. note:: The AADServer is administered from a separate application which is added to the Windows control panel and the Start menu.
-The site administrator should make this application always accessible form the start menu:
+The site administrator should make this application always accessible from the start menu:
    <Right-click> on :guilabel:`Maintenance AADServer`, and choose
    :menuselection:`Pin to start menu`.